huggingface/dataset-viewer/services/worker/README.md

 - `ROWS_MAX_NUMBER`: the max number of rows fetched by the worker for the split, and provided in the /rows endpoint response.
 Defaults to `100`.
 - `ROWS_MIN_NUMBER`: the min number of rows fetched by the worker for the split, and provided in the /rows endpoint response.
 Defaults to `10`.
 - `WORKER_QUEUE`: name of the queue the worker will pull jobs from.
 It can be equal to `datasets` or `splits`.
 The `datasets` jobs should be a lot faster than the `splits` ones, so that we should need a lot more workers for `splits` than for `datasets`.
 Note that this environment variable is already set to the appropriate value in `make datasets-worker` and `make splits-worker`.
 Defaults to `datasets`.
 - `WORKER_SLEEP_SECONDS`: duration in seconds of a worker wait loop iteration, before checking if resources are available and processing a job if any is available.
-Defaults to `5`.
+Note that the worker does not sleep on the first loop after finishing a job.
+Defaults to `15`.

 For example: